clayne/hacktical-c/error/README.md

 ```

 ### Vararg Functions
 From this point on we're going to be defining a fair amount of vararg functions.
-Like many other features, they require a tiny bit more discipline in C compared to other mainstream languages.
+Like many other features, they require a tiny bit more discipline in C compared to most other languages.

 `va_start` initializes a vararg, it expects the final argument in second position.
 A `va_list` can only be consumed once, since each call to `va_arg()` modifies the list so that the next call returns the next argument.
 Due to this it's not possible to retrieve an argument more than once.
-In the next example we use `va_copy` to get around the problem by duplicating the list.
+In the following example we use `va_copy` to get around the problem by duplicating the list.

-Back to errors.
-Calling `vsnprintf` with a `NULL` argument returns the message length, which we need to allocate memory for the error.
+Back in error land; calling `vsnprintf` with a `NULL` argument returns the message length, which we need to allocate memory for the error.

 ```C
 struct hc_error *hc_error_new(const char *message, ...) {